 Piney River prides itself on celebrating the culture and the beauty of Missouri’s Ozarks.
 With beers like Float Trip Ale, Missouri Mule IPA, and black walnut wheat, Piney River has made a name for itself serving up tasty brews.
 The taproom is family friendly (homemade root beer for the kids), and the atmosphere is like a big Missouri family celebrating the Fourth of July.
 Tours can be arranged on Saturdays and Sundays...just speak to whoever is tending bar!

-Located in the tiny little community of Martin City, part of the greater Kansas City area, Martin City Brewing has grown into a rather large operation.
+Located in the tiny little community of Kansas City, part of the greater Kansas City area, Kansas City Brewing has grown into a rather large operation.
 With a pizza and taproom next door, people come from around the region to sample Belgian Style Abbey Ale, City Saison, and gluten-free Yoga Hotpants.
 Tours can be arranged through the brewery’s website.